 Forged steel rods.
 Forged steel crank.
 Forged aluminum pistons.
 Aluminum heads.
 Mechanical roller cam.
 Huge valves.
 A 7100 rpm redline.
 A massive 13.1:1 compression ratio – that’s well into diesel territory.
 It all combines to make 776 horsepower, 649 lb-ft, and a whole lot of noise from its 7.4 liters of absolute fury.
 I’ll let GM explain what that all means.

 This isn’t the 350 that your neighbor pulled out of a C10 truck and slapped a hot cam into.
 No, this is a 110-octane-only race crate engine built exclusively to win races at the local 1320.
 GM advises that the LSX454R comes with no warranty and is “not for road use”.
 That didn’t stop this shop from stuffing the lower-compression street version into a 2012 GMC Sierra single cab truck, a vehicle which, as you may know, has almost no weight over the rear wheels.
+Combine it with some top shelf Chevrolet Performance parts and you’ve got recipe for speed.
 That must be a hoot to drive.

 #04.
 The Nurburgring Killer: LT4 Supercharged – $14,185.56